izxxr/oblate/docs/source/guide/contexts.rst

 There are two field contexts:

-- :class:`LoadContext` when a field is being loaded (serialized)
+- :class:`LoadContext` when a field is being loaded (deserialized)
-- :class:`DumpContext` when a field is being dumped (deserialized)
+- :class:`DumpContext` when a field is being dumped (serialized)

-:class:`LoadContext` is passed to methods and functions involved in serialization of fields such as :meth:`fields.Field.value_load` and validators while :class:`DumpContext` is passed to :meth:`fields.Field.value_dump`.
+:class:`LoadContext` is passed to methods and functions involved in deserialization of fields such as :meth:`fields.Field.value_load` and validators while :class:`DumpContext` is passed to :meth:`fields.Field.value_dump`.